KrWr77/KrWr77/README.md

 ## Hello there 👋

-- 💻 I’m looking to collaborate on: embedded, C/C++ and Python projects.
+- 💻 I’m looking to collaborate on: C/C++ and Python projects.
+- 💾 I'm mostly interested in embedded systems.